wp-plugins/revendless/readme.txt

 == Description ==

-The Revendless JavaScript SDK is a toolkit for professional fashion, beauty & lifestyle bloggers and helps to easily monetize their content.
+The Revendless JavaScript SDK is a toolkit for professional fashion, beauty & lifestyle bloggers and helps them to easily monetize their content.

 == Installation ==